sidarth-23/portfolio/src/content/blog/markdown-style-guide.md

 ---
 title: 'Markdown Style Guide'
 description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
-pubDate: 'Jun 19 2024'
+pubDate: 'Sep 2, 2024'
-heroImage: '/blog-placeholder-1.jpg'
+heroImage: '/blog/markdown-style-guide.jpg'
 ---

-Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
+Here is why astro is so easy to use with markdown files

 ## Headings